Distinguished Senior Fellow in Biostatistics

 Overview

-Before joining both MSR and Brown, Dr. Crawford received his PhD from the Department of Statistical Science at Duke University where he was formerly co-advised by Drs.
+Before joining both MSR, Dr. Crawford received his PhD from the Department of Statistical Science at Duke University where he was formerly co-advised by Drs.
 Sayan Mukherjee and Kris C. Wood.
 He also received his Bachelors of Science degree in Mathematics from Clark Atlanta University.

 Brown Affiliations